equinixmetal-archive/docs-packet-legacy/guides/packet-esxi-6-7.md

 reboot
 ```

-Once the update has completed, the server should now be running VMWare ESXi 6.7!
+Once the update has completed, the server should now be running VMware ESXi 6.7!

-If you are looking for an automated way of doing this, we have a Terraform script that lets you deploy multiple servers with VMWare ESXi 6.7 [here](https://github.com/enkelprifti98/packet-esxi-6-7).
+If you are looking for an automated way of doing this, we have a Terraform script that lets you deploy multiple servers with VMware ESXi 6.7 [here](https://github.com/enkelprifti98/packet-esxi-6-7).